nearform/initium/quick-start-gke.md

     --node-locations <COMMA-SEPARATED LIST OF NODE ZONES>
 ```

-5. Install ArgoCD (can be skipped if you already have a cluster and ArgoCD installed in it)
+**Step 5 is not needed if you already have ArgoCD installed in your cluster.**

+5. Install ArgoCD

 ```bash
 make argocd
 ```

-5. Apply the `initium-platform` app-of-apps.yaml manifest
+6. Apply the `initium-platform` app-of-apps.yaml manifest
     1. Check the [initium-platform releases page](https://github.com/nearform/initium-platform/releases) for the file
     2. Apply it with
     ```bash
     kubectl apply -f app-of-apps.yaml
     ```

-6. Access ArgoCD and wait for the services to go green
+7. Access ArgoCD and wait for the services to go green
     1. if you installed ArgoCD using `initium-platform`, you should be able to create a port forwarding to the ArgoCD service
     ```bash
     kubectl port-forward -n argocd svc/argocd-server 8080:80